 For medical practices and hospital services that wish to incorporate H.O.P.E. practices into clinical visit meetings with their patients, we offer training and support at levels appropriate to the needs of the practice or service, ranging from introducing the principles of H.O.P.E. listening, questioning, reflecting and affirming, to certified, supported H.O.P.E.
-Guide trainings of professionals (RN, NP, PA, DO, MD) to guide these meetings in the life – and health – contexts that are the essence of H.O.P.E’s twenty-seven years’ experience with over 6000 H.O.P.E.
+Guide trainings of professionals (RN, NP, PA, DO, MD) to guide these meetings in the life – and health – context that are the essence of H.O.P.E’s thirty years’ experience with over 6000 H.O.P.E.
 Group meetings.
-Email us: hopeheals(at)hopehealing.org
+For more info, email us

 We have published a “White Paper” that points out the difference between H.O.P.E.
 Group work and licensed, regulated therapeutic practices on the one hand and certified coaching practices on the other.
 It also points out important differences between H.O.P.E.
 Groups and conventional support groups.
-We invite your comments about this work, so please feel free to contact us: hopeheals(at)hopehealing.org
+We invite your comments about this work, so please feel free to email us.

-We know that denial is more fragile than acceptance and confrontation – and we honor both ways of looking at our suffering.
+We know that denial is more fragile than acceptance and confrontation—and we honor both ways of looking at our suffering.
 We are less interested in what caused any problem as in those attitudes and behaviors that help get past it.
 We introduce people to those attitudes that have helped other humans throughout the ages.
 In this way the problems themselves become the keys to their solutions.
-When H.O.P.E.
-Group participants do this work, they get clear on the meaning in their lives.
+When H.O.P.E’rs do this work, they get clear on the meaning in their lives.
 They feel better and become healthier.

 Whether someone is facing the hellfire of cancer or AIDS, or the black hole of depression or chronic pain, they benefit from the salutary effect of a H.O.P.E.
 Group.
 In its twenty–seven year existence, H.O.P.E. has grown from one group of people challenged by cancer to a network of groups of people experiencing a wide range of challenges: